BeWe11/rasa_composite_entities/README.md

 # rasa_composite_entities

-A Rasa NLU component for composite entities.
+A Rasa NLU component for composite entities, developed to be used in the Dialogue Engine of [Dialogue Technologies](https://www.dialogue-technologies.com).

 ## Installation